xinhe-lab/mapgen/README.md

 remotes::install_github("kevinlkx/mapgen")
 ```

-Please install the following dependent R packages: `tidyverse`,
-`data.table`, `ggplot2`, `R.utils`from CRAN, as well as `GenomicRanges`,
-`plyranges`, `rtracklayer` from Bioconductor.

-Optional:

-- Please install: `susieR`, `bigsnpr`, if you want to run finemapping
+- Please install: `susieR`, if you want to run finemapping with GWAS
-  with GWAS summary statistics using SuSiE.
+  summary statistics using SuSiE.
 - Please install [TORUS](https://github.com/xqwen/torus) software
-  package and `processx` R package, if you want to run enrichment
-  analysis using TORUS.
+  package, if you want to run enrichment analysis using TORUS.

 After installing, check that it loads properly: